bhskr-j-dka/Glofox/README.md

 ![Code_coverage](images/code_coverage.png)
 ## Future Improvements

-- The feature of handeling overbooking.
+- The feature of handling overbooking.
-- Handle concurrency as at same time multiple use can use same resources.
+- Handle concurrency as multiple users may access the same resources at the same time.
+- Use of isActive Flag: Introduce an isActive field for both Class and Booking entities.
+This allows for soft deletion, where records can be marked inactive instead of permanently deleted, aiding in better tracking and auditing.
+- Booking Restrictions: Include an additional constraint in the Booking entity to ensure that the same user (identified by a unique key) cannot book the same class for the same date.
+This would prevent duplicate bookings and enhance booking logic.
 - Integrate a database like PostgreSQL for production use.
 - Implement pagination for retrieving large sets of classes or bookings.
 - Add user authentication for secure access to APIs.

 ## License